pgMemento/pgMemento/README.md

 for PostgreSQL.

 However, here are some plans I have for the near future:
-* Adopt the newest JSONB features introduced in PostgreSQL v9.5
 * Do more benchmarking
 * Table partitioning strategy for row_log table (maybe [pg_pathman](https://github.com/postgrespro/pg_pathman) can help)
 * Have log tables for primary keys, constraints, indexes etc.